Xinhua China 25 Index - (FXI)

 Sure you could’ve picked up some FXI at the bottom of 2009 but who knew it would recover?
 Sure you could’ve picked it up when it touched $30 a share a few times over the years but maybe it would’ve gone lower.

-FXI in July 2020
+Fxi In July 2020

 Just updating this with a new chart.

-What moral?
+What Moral?

 What’s the moral here?
 I don’t think there is any except that dollar cost averaging is good and buying when people are scared is better.